hardikvasa/google-images-download/README.rst

 Compatability
 -------------

-This program is compatible with both the versions of python (2.x and 3.x).
+This program is compatible with both the versions of python - 2.x and 3.x (recommended).
 It is a download-and-run program with no changes to the file.
 You will just have to specify parameters through the command line.

 Installation
 ------------

+You can use **one of the below methods** to download and use this repository.

 **Using pip:**